Arshitsharma/abc1/README.md

 **Key Trade-offs:**
 The platform balances **eventual consistency** vs. **strong consistency** to maintain a robust and reliable system capable of handling real-time logistics operations on a global scale.

+## Video Overview

+For a visual understanding of the project, check out the following video: [Logistics Platform Overview](https://youtu.be/0odltqu0QLk)